serenity-is/docs/tutorials/movies/movies.md

 > To install TypeScript 2.5.2+ in Visual Studio, you'll need to install Visual Studio 2015 Update 3.
 >
 > Download its latest version from http://www.typescriptlang.org/#download-links for your Visual Studio.
+>
+> Also check prerequisites in Getting Started section.